saulshanabrook/django-response-timeout/README.rst

 Setup
 -----
-Add ``response_timeout.middleware.SetCacheTimeoutMiddleware`` and place it after ``dumper.middleware.UpdateCacheMiddleware`` so that it will set the header time first on cached responses.
+Add ``response_timeout.middleware.SetCacheTimeoutMiddleware`` and place it after ``django.middleware.cache.UpdateCacheMiddleware`` so that it will set the header time first on cached responses.

 .. code-block:: python